 - Abuse and threats of any kind will not be tolerated.
 Any comments that my team or I feel deem to be in breach of this may be hidden or deleted without prior notice and the account that is posting them may be blocked and reported to the social media companies and the to Police.
 We have a zero-tolerance policy which means that we will report all threats and abuse.

 - While I welcome feedback, the comments sections of my social media channels are not there opposition activists to post their own political views.
 As long as they follow the rules that are set by the social media company, they should be able to create their own page or account where they can espouse those views for all to see.
 Likewise, comments that are intended to deflect or divert attention from the content of the main post may be removed without prior notice.
-Persistent posters may be blocked
+Persistent offenders may be blocked

 - Spamming is not tolerated.
 This includes persistent posting of comments across multiple posts or platforms that say the same thing or are unrelated to the original post.
 These comments will be deleted and the account that is posting them may be blocked without any prior notice.